aaron9000/F/README.md

 #F

-A toy functional programming toolbelt for Unity3D.
-Transform data with ease.
-Inspiration taken from `ramda.js`.
+Functional programming utilities for Unity3D.

+F is a collection of functions that make working with arrays, objects, and dictionaries more seemless.
+Transform data with ease and spend less time converting data between common types.
+Write fewer loops and write more lambdas.
+F is inspired by the fantastic `ramda.js`.

 ##Features
 - Declarative syntax